hashgraph/hedera-hcs-sxc-java/README.md

-select thread_name to create a new thread (note doesn't change current thread) list to show a list of threads show to list all messages for the current thread prove  application_id  public_key  to prove message after the fact; you can generate a message first and copy its resulting application id. help to print this help exit to quit
+select thread_name to create a new thread (note doesn't change current thread) list to show a list of threads show to list all messages for the current thread prove  app_id applicationMessage_id  public_key  to prove message after the fact; you can generate a message first and copy its resulting applicationMessage_id. help to print this help exit to quit